 Manual Lever Espresso Machine

-Lever espresso machines were introduced in 1947 and was the first machine to use high pressure to produce an espresso and not steam.
+Lever espresso machines were introduced in 1947 and were the first machine to use high pressure to produce an espresso and not steam.

 The way in which they are designed allows you as the barista to control the pre-infusion time and the volume of water that passes through your coffee grounds and when to pull the shot.